acduzgun/regime-based-trading-model/README.md

 with structural assumptions that separate feature variables from regime variables instead of treating every input column as interchangeable.

+# Data

+Dataset has features and regime variables at the minute level for oil futures.
+There is no information on how those feature/regime variables are constructed.
+The goal is to come up with a predictive model to predict given target.
+Transaction costs are ignored.
+Features are slow (high auto0-correlation).

 The raw dataset is not included.
 To reproduce the notebooks, place the input parquet file at:

 ```text